Baseball-Astros edge Phillies for 3-2 World Series lead | Sports-Games

 Baseball-Astros edge Phillies for 3-2 World Series lead

+"All these games have been hard fought," Pena told reporters.
+"They have a great team.
+They put together great at-bats.
+They have great pitching.
+Great ball clubs win close games.

+"Glad we came out on top.
+We know there's still work to do and we're going to try to finish it off in Houston."
+Pena's single up the middle in the first inning plated Jose Altuve but Kyle Schwarber responded with a solo shot to tie the game one day after the Phillies were no-hit by Astros.
-The Phillies, who were no-hit for just the second time in World Series history the day before, immediately responded with a solo shot from Kyle Schwarber to tie the game.
-Astros veteran starter Justin Verlander pitched his way out of a bases-loaded jam in the second inning by striking out Rhys Hoskins and would go on to tally his first World Series victory.

-Pena pushed Houston out in front again with a solo home run to chase Noah Syndergaard in the fourth and Altuve scored for a second time in the eighth on a Yordan Alvarez ground out for a 3-1 lead.
-But Philly refused to go quietly.
+Verlander, who was 0-6 in his World Series starts coming into Thursday, pitched his way out of a bases-loaded jam in the second inning by striking out Rhys Hoskins and settled in from there.
+Pena pushed Houston out in front again with a solo home run to chase Noah Syndergaard in the fourth and a Yordan Alvarez run-scoring ground out in the eighth increased the Astros lead to 3-1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)